Questions founders actually ask

 Light by design.
 A monthly package (P&L, cash, key operating KPIs) that we build with you and that usually takes an hour or two to produce.
 Four board meetings a year with a shared dashboard.
 Direct access to Mike and Brian between meetings when you want it.

-No. Shared services are available — finance, HR, legal, cyber, recruiting, M&A — and many of our portfolio companies use most of them.
+No. Shared services are available — finance, HR, legal, cyber, recruiting, M&A, and AI implementation through our AI center of excellence — and most of our operating companies use them in some form.
 But if your finance team is great and your controller has been with you for fifteen years, we're not going to rip that out.
 We supplement, we don't replace by default.
+The one place we lean in hardest by default is AI: the AI center of excellence partners with every company to embed AI into how the team works.

 We talk about it.
 The board is the forum for actual strategic decisions, and on most questions the operator's view is decisive — you know your customer and market far better than we do.
 When we disagree, we say so, clearly, and we work it out.
 We've never had a decision collapse a working relationship.